 5. IT’S ALL ABOUT THE GREAT OUTDOORS

-As we’ve mentioned already, the natural wonders in the Pacific Northwest are not to be missed, and the excellent bus routes makes it easy for any traveler to reach them.
+As we’ve mentioned already, the natural wonders in the Pacific Northwest are not to be missed, and the excellent bus routes make it easy for any traveler to reach them.
 For a stunning bus and ferry ride, incredible waterfalls and great mountain biking, head to the North Cascades in Washington State.

 If sipping wine among the vines is more your idea of a day in nature, head to Oregon’s Willamette Valley for a day of wine tastings and tasty food.
 Whether you’re an expert hiker or prefer to relax in the sunshine, the Pacific Northwest’s great outdoors have something for everyone.